netprotections/atonecon-ios/README.md

 ```

 Sometimes you may want to use the bleeding edge version of a Pod, a specific revision or your own fork.
 If this is the case, you can specify that with your pod declaration.
+> Note: You need change link in following commands by link of repository AtoneCon library

 - To use the `master` branch of the repo: